Multimodal Molecular Pretraining via Modality Blending: Abstract

 \section{Abstract}

-Self-supervised molecular representation learning is critical for molecule-based tasks such as AI-assisted drug discovery.
-Recent studies consider leveraging both 2D and 3D information for representation learning, with straightforward alignment strategies that treat each modality separately.
-In this work, we introduce a novel "blend-then-predict" self-supervised learning method (\name{}), which blends atom relations from different modalities into one unified relation matrix for encoding, then recovers modality-specific information for both 2D and 3D structures.
-By treating atom relationships as anchors, seemingly dissimilar 2D and 3D manifolds are aligned and integrated at fine-grained relation-level organically.
-Extensive experiments show that \name{} achieves state-of-the-art performance across major 2D/3D benchmarks.
-We further provide theoretical insights from the perspective of mutual-information maximization, demonstrating that our method unifies contrastive, generative (inter-modal prediction) and mask-then-predict (intra-modal prediction) objectives into a single cohesive \textit{blend-then-predict} framework.
+Self-supervised learning has recently gained growing interest in molecular modeling for scientific tasks such as AI-assisted drug discovery.
+Current studies consider leveraging both 2D and 3D molecular structures for representation learning.
+However, relying on straightforward alignment strategies that treat each modality separately, these methods fail to exploit the intrinsic correlation between 2D and 3D representations that reflect the underlying structural characteristics of molecules, and only perform coarse-grained molecule-level alignment.
+To derive fine-grained alignment and promote structural molecule understanding, we introduce an atomic-relation level "blend-then-predict" self-supervised learning approach, \name{}, which first blends atom relations represented by different modalities into one unified relation matrix for joint encoding, then recovers modality-specific information for 2D and 3D structures individually.
+By treating atom relationships as anchors, \name{} organically aligns and integrates visually dissimilar 2D and 3D modalities of the same molecule at fine-grained atomic level, painting a more comprehensive depiction of each molecule.
+Extensive experiments show that \name{} achieves state-of-the-art performance across major 2D/3D molecular benchmarks.
+We further provide theoretical insights from the perspective of mutual-information maximization, demonstrating that our method unifies contrastive, generative (cross-modality prediction) and mask-then-predict (single-modality prediction) objectives into one single cohesive framework.